Why do we have different document types available?

 Plan

-It’s is often created based on a child’s observation) and can be generated after you select a follow-up option from Mana’s suggestions, however you do have the option to create a learning plan seperate to an observation.
+A Learning Plan in Mana is a tailored activity or plan specifically designed to support a child's development.
+It's often created based on a child's observation and can be generated after you select a follow-up option from Mana's suggestions- however, you do have the option to create a learning plan separate to an observation.
+This document type allows educators to ensure that each child's unique learning needs are met with thoughtful, targeted learning plans.

 Reflection